Lindia Tjuatja

 /'lɪndia 'tʃuatʃa/ • 蔡玲丽 (càilínglì) • she/her

-I did my undergrad at UT Austin, where I studied linguistics and computer engineering.
-During my time there, I worked extensively with John Beavers on a project investigating verb class constraints on the English middle construction (e.g. This car sells well).
+Before CMU, I did my undergrad at UT Austin, where I studied linguistics and computer engineering.
+During my time there, I worked extensively with John Beavers.
 I’ve also been fortunate enough to have great mentorship from many others, including the amazing computational linguistics faculty there.
-The summer before my senior year, I was an intern at CMU working with Shruti Rijhwani on transfer learning for OCR post-correction of endangered language text.
+The summer before my senior year, I was an intern at CMU working with Shruti Rijhwani.

 In my (precious) free time, I enjoy painting (oil and gouache are my mediums of choice), playing the viola, hanging out with my cat, running, and reading!